whyboris/utilitarianism.net/content/acting-on-utilitarianism.md

 How can we best address the most important causes?
 In general, there are three courses of actions that are most impactful.
 First, we can donate money to charity.
 Second, we can work in a career that helps others.
 Last but not least, we can encourage other people to also engage in these actions.

-As pointed out in the chapter [Utilitarianism and Practical Ethics](/utilitarianism-and-practical-ethics#respecting-commonsense-moral-norms), while utilitarians accept an obligation to try to do the most good they can, in practice they should almost always avoid violating commonsense moral prohibitions such as those against lying or killing.
+As pointed out in the [previous chapter](/utilitarianism-and-practical-ethics#respecting-commonsense-moral-norms), while utilitarians accept an obligation to try to do the most good they can, in practice they should almost always avoid violating commonsense moral prohibitions such as those against lying or killing.
 A good utilitarian would therefore generally do better by acting in accordance with commonsense moral virtues like integrity, trustworthiness, law-abidingness, and fairness and [not trying to assess each action on utilitarian terms](/types-of-utilitarianism#multi-level-utilitarianism-versus-single-level-utilitarianism) case by case.

 ### Charitable Giving